-Date Page Section Change 08.26.2024 All All Format to CalMHSA branding template 6 102.
+Date Page Section Change 05.15.25 17 601.
+Fee Schedule Added Certification renewal late fee and Curriculum modification request fee 21 803.
+Approval of Training Providers 5.
+Update to training curriculum modification to add fees and instructions 05.07.25 49 Appendix I Updated for BHIN No 25-010 superseding prior BHINs 36 - 37 Appendix F Updated Code of Ethics Violations and Corrected link for Suspended and Ineligible Provider List for sanction on H10 25 Appendix B Updated Code of Ethics per BHIN 2025 16 500.
+Certification Registry Added Vacated to status of certification 10 209.
+Certification Status and Renewal Periods Changed section from 'Reinstatement of Lapsed Certification' to 'Certification Status and Renewal Periods' 08.26.2024 All All Format to CalMHSA branding template 6 102.
 Definitions Renamed Recertification to Renewal (#25 and throughout the document.
 7 202.
 Minimum qualification Training must have been completed within 2 years of application submission 9 207.
 Biennial renewal Added 'Certification is expired if not renewed by expiration date' Clarified CE requirements for renewal and added certifying entity random review.
 Corrected proof of CE documentation request timeline (items 10 and 11) 13 400.
 Standards for Certification Exam Updated Exam Languages on section 401 15 600.
 Fee Schedule Created 601 & 602 19 802.
-Biennial renewal (Certifying entity responsibilities) Updated submissions of renewal accepted 90 days prior to expiration from previous 60 days.
-Removed 4a.
+Biennial renewal (Certifying entity Updated submissions of renewal accepted 90 days prior to expiration from previous 60 days. responsibilities) Removed 4a.
 A Sample will be pulled from the Certification Registry 111 Revision Log Table Created New